 All actions concerning children and young people must uphold the best interests of the young person as a primary consideration.
 Staff must always be mindful of the fact that they hold a position of trust, and that their behaviour towards the children and young people in their charge must be above reproach.
-This Code of Conduct is not intended to detract from the enriching experiences children and young people gain from positive interaction with staff within the education sector.
-It is intended to assist staff in respect of the complex issue of child abuse, by drawing attention to the areas of risk for staff and by offering guidance on prudent conduct.
+This Code of Conduct, which applies to all staff and volunteers, is designed to give guidance on the standards of behaviour which should be observed.
+School staff and volunteers are role models, in a unique position of influence and trust and their behaviour should set a good example to all the pupils within the school.